chingologram/bref-blog/README.md

 # Components

 The project consists of a simple set of API endpoints that instantiate and interact with an RDS MySQL instance in a VPC.
-The example is based on the Serverless framework for easier configuration of the functions and resources.
+The example is based on the Serverless framework for easier configuration of the AWS functions and resources, and easier transition to multi-cloud.

 # Deploying